LeaveNhA/LeaveNhA/README.md

 ![](https://komarev.com/ghpvc/?username=LeaveNhA) [![Generic badge](https://img.shields.io/badge/Twitter-Active-blue.svg)](https://twitter.com/LeaveNhA) [![Generic badge](https://img.shields.io/badge/LinkedIn-Active-blue.svg)](https://www.linkedin.com/in/seçkin-kükrer-493a91169/) [![Generic badge](https://img.shields.io/badge/Exercism-Active-blue.svg)](https://exercism.io/profiles/LeaveNhA) [![Generic badge](https://img.shields.io/badge/Twitch-Active-blue.svg)](https://www.twitch.tv/leavenha/)

-An author who is currently working on a book called Clojurescript: Lisp'in Yükselişi!
-Hard-working MIS graduate, theoretical CS student, MSc in Data Science, with a passion for Programming Language Theory and Math.
-Clojurescript Compiler contributor.
+Hard-working MIS graduate, theoretical Computer Science student, M.Sc. in Data Science, with a passion for Programming Language Theory and Math.
+Clojurescript compiler, Doge (Dg) language and ecosystem contributor.
+Xiana core developer team member.
 The Clojurescript Exercism Track Maintainer.
-Doge (Dg) language and ecosystem contributor.
+Getting ready for my Master and Ph.D. in PLT.
+Gonna be a Programming Language Theorist and inherit the studies and works of J. McCarthy! 🙏🏻
+Studying, teaching and consulting about Programming Languages, Frameworks and libraries' design choices.
+Solved --almost-- every type of problems in many domains in the ways that you can't imagine and euphoric about to see the new ones.

 ---